Student Affairs Overview

 - Academic Support.
 Students are invited to work with a counselor and/or attend a workshop to determine areas of strength and weakness in their academic strategies.
 The counselor and student work together to determine goals for addressing such factors as time management, examination preparation, anxiety reduction, concentration and memory improvement, and motivation.

 - Career Decision Making.
-Quarterly workshops, a career development class, and individual career counseling are offered to assist students in developing career decision-making skills, in assessing ability, personality, interest and values and in acquiring information about careers.
-A Career Resource Lab houses current publications as well as a state-of-the-art computerized information retrieval system.
+Quarterly workshops, a career development class, and individual career counseling are offered by professional career counselors to assist students in developing career decision-making skills, in assessing ability, personality, interest and values and in acquiring information about careers.
+A Career Resource Lab houses current publications as well as a state-of-the-art computerized career information system.

 - Alcohol and Other Drug Education.
 Educational, intervention, and treatment programs assist students in understanding use/abuse of alcohol and other drugs, as well as their impact on student development.